• Home

 Acne vulgaris remains a common condition affecting people of all ages, though it primarily impacts adolescents and young adults.
 It manifests with various lesion types, and its development involves a complex interaction of genetic, hormonal, microbial, and inflammatory factors.
 Topical treatments include retinoids, benzoyl peroxide, antibiotics, and other specialized agents.
 For moderate-to-severe cases, systemic therapies such as antibiotics, hormonal treatments, and retinoids are particularly effective.
 Investigational therapies such as biologics, bacteriophages, probiotics, and peptides show potential as future treatment options.
 Dermatologists now view acne as a chronic inflammatory disease, focusing on preserving the skin barrier and using combination treatments that simultaneously target excess sebum, keratin buildup, bacteria (C. acnes), and inflammation.
 New strategies involve combination therapies—multi-ingredient formulations designed to improve patient adherence and address multiple disease pathways.
 This presentation discusses current treatment standards, new compounds, and innovations targeting the diverse aspects of acne vulgaris.

-Dr Jayant Lokhande MD, MBA, CSO USA
+Dr. Jayant Lokhande MD, MBA, CSO USA

 MEDICALIZATION OF BEAUTY THROUGH BOTANICAL DRUG PRODUCTS IN CHRONIC DERMATOLOGICAL DISEASES: